 No, you do not have to use attributes in a certificate design, but to issue a certificate, you must upload a CSV file that contains at least 1 record with a Recipient Name and Recipient Email provided.

-Can I edit attributes style on a certificate design?
+Can I edit the attributes style on a certificate design?

-Yes, the editor in the visual certificate builder works for any attributes: you can change a font style, size and color of the text.
+Yes, the editor in the visual certificate builder works for any attributes: you can change the font style, size, and color of the text.

 You can also:

 - Change the width if you want the data to be distributed in a few lines.